jeffgore00/jg_ts_react_node_project_skeleton/README.md

 1. This does not include any client-side routing.
 2. This does not include any logic for authentication, session management or persistent storage.
-3. The Node server is a simple HTTP server which relies on Heroku routing magic to allow for HTTPS in production.
+3. The Node server is a simple HTTP server which relies on [Heroku routing magic][heroku routing magic] to allow for HTTPS in production.
 There is no logic for creating an HTTPS server with certs.
 4. There is no logic for server-side rendering.

 ## Contributing